pjf/pjf.github.io/ethics/_posts/im-donating-10pc-of-my-income-to-charity.md

 The cost-per-life-saved is a little higher than one may get from naive calculations; not every net is used effectively, nets need to be replaced over time, and there are other factors at play.
 [GiveWell][] estimates a cost of [just under $3,500 USD per life saved][life-saved].
 Through lifelong giving I have the opportunity to impact *many* lives, and to do genuine good in the world.

-To make sure I remain committed to this pledge, Thomas Hendrey has taken the pledge with me, and we'll be checking on each other each year.
+To make sure I remain committed to this pledge, Thomas Hendrey has pledged with me, and we'll be checking each other's progress each year.
 But I would also like *you* to join me in doing good.
 Even if you [pledge just 1%][1pc] of your income for a year, that's a real diffence that can be made.
+I've chosen to do this in conjunction with [Giving What We Can][], as they provide tracking and support for pledgers, but I am also personally willing to provide social support in helping you keep that pledge.
+One of my biggest psychological barriers was finding other people to join me in doing good.

 ---